carlosperate/LightUpPi-Alarm/README.md

 It has been modularised into the following packages:
 * __LightUpAlarm__: Completely independent Python package to manage alarms (create, edit, delete, and run alarms).
-* __LightUpHardware__: Controls external hardware to complement the alarm ring, in this case controls the room lights, mains socket switch and, snooze functionality from a physical button.
+* __LightUpHardware__: Controls external hardware to complement the alarm ring, in this case controls the room lights, mains socket switch, and snooze functionality from a physical button.
 * __LightUpServer__: Creates an HTTP server to interface with the LightUpAlarm system using a web interface or JSON (used in the LightUpDroid Android app).
 * __LightUpWeb__: Front-end web interface for the LightUpServer.